Skip to content

 Resource limits

 Polars will always attempt to use all available CPU resources, and consumes memory resources as needed.
 If possible, assign physical cores to Polars to avoid contention with other processes.
-Polars on-premises workers consist of a main process and an executor process, with the latter doing most computation.
+Polars On-Prem workers consist of a main process and an executor process, with the latter doing most computation.
 If the executor dies, it will lose all progress of the stage it was working on.
 All progress of previous stages (i.e. shuffle data) is managed by the main process.

-Delegating cgroup to Polars on-premises
+Delegating cgroup to Polars On-Prem

 Cgroups can contain subgroups, each with independent limits.
-Polars on-premises can create these cgroups, and choose proper memory limits for each of its components.
+Polars On-Prem can create these cgroups, and choose proper memory limits for each of its components.
 To use this feature, ensure you delegate cgroups to the Polars On-Premise process and configure memory_limit in the configuration file.

 cluster_id = "polars-cluster"